adamcharnock/lightbus/docs/motivation.rst

 **Broker limitations** - Queues such as `rq`_ are limited by their simplicity, in particular due to the choice of broker.
-This becomes a problem when trying to architect loosely coupled apps (see above, and :ref:`implementation:Why AMQP`).
+This becomes a problem when trying to architect loosely coupled apps (see above, and :ref:`implementation/index:Why AMQP`).

 **Complexity** - `Celery`_ in particular becomes
 conceptually complex when dealing with with multiple applications